 To experience these results first hand gives me full confidence in the ability of yoga to change lives, no matter the age.

 With this in mind, I decided to further my yoga education and received my 200hr certification from the Himalayan Institute of Buffalo in May of 2015 as well as my 500hour certification in July of 2018.
 This training has expanded my perspective on yoga as a path to meditation, deepening my understanding of the connection between the body and the mind.
 Learning is a lifelong process!

-Currently I live in Elma, NY with my husband, Marc and our two children, Mica and Iris.
-My oldest daughter, Lindsay, is a teacher and lives close by.
+Currently I live in Naples, Florida with my husband, Marc and our two children, Mica and Iris.
+My oldest daughter, Lindsay, is a teacher and lives in WNY with her family.
 I have brought my Budding Tree Yoga for Kids classes to girl scout troops, summer camps and after school programs.
 My newest program, Budding Tree Yoga Branches Out, Into Schools, includes my workshop, Mindfulness Through Yoga and I have been invited to provide professional development to schools around the area.

 Budding Tree Yoga for Kids Classes

 Whether they are a toddler or an upper school age child, yoga was an activity they looked forward to every week!
 Through the yoga kids program, you could begin to see the children utilize the skills and strategies they learned to improve their positive expression and began their path to being a positive community member!
 Lindsay M.

 Julie brought Yoga for Kids to the YMCA summer day camp and it was a great success.
 Children from ages 3 to 10 participated in classes that allowed them to express themselves through movement and creativity.
 The child-centered sessions focused on positive messages such as self-respect, compassion for others, and caring for our wonderful earth.
 Many campers (and counselors!) expressed their eagerness to participate and try new yoga poses each week!
 Laura A.